 I. Perquisites, Social Factors & Geography, Peer Comparison

 Are Perks Purely Managerial Excess?
 [Written with Raghuram G. Rajan], Journal of Financial Economics 79, no. 1 (January 2006): 1-33.
 (Winner of Second Place 2006 Jensen Prize for "Best Paper on Corporate Finance and Organizations" presented by Journal of Financial Economics .)
 Journal Article in pdf format.

-Pay Harmony: Peer Comparison and Executive Compensation, [Written with Claudine Gartenberg], HBS Working Paper #13-041 (April 2013).
+Pay Harmony: Peer Comparison and Executive Compensation, [Written with Claudine Gartenberg], Harvard Business School Working Paper #13-041 (March 2016).
 Working Paper in pdf format.

 II.
 Decision Rights in M&A (or "the right to be the boss")

-My research examines how the performance effects of internal governance choices and the design of compensation vary by managerial position.
-For example, I document links between innovation and stock options for corporate R&D heads; earnings management and bonuses for CFOs; and resource allocation in internal capital markets and the performance measures for division manager bonuses.
+My research examines how the performance effects of internal governance and the design of compensation vary by managerial position.
+For example, I document links between innovation and stock options for corporate R&D heads; resource allocation in internal capital markets and the performance measures for division manager bonuses; and earnings management and bonuses for CFOs.
 Overall, these findings are significant because they demonstrate the complementary nature of internal governance choices, the importance of recognizing non-monetary incentives, and the differential incentive effects across managerial positions.

-Earnings Management from the Bottom Up: An Analysis of Managerial Incentives Below the CEO [Written with Felix Oberholzer-Gee].
-(HBS Working Paper 12-056).
+Earnings Management from the Bottom Up: An Analysis of Managerial Incentives Below the CEO [Written with Felix Oberholzer-Gee], Harvard Business School Working Paper 12-056).
 Working Paper in pdf format.